 Provide information about nursing homes, assisted living facilities and home health care agencies

 Mediate concerns between residents and/or their families and the facility

 Provide residents and their families with information about government benefits and the services provided by other agencies, and make referrals where appropriate

 Provide training for long-term care staff and consult with providers with the goal of providing good care and improving residents’ quality of life

 Volunteer Opportunities Available

-The Prince William Area Agency on Aging's Long-Term Care Ombudsman Program is looking for people who are empathetic, diplomatic, assertive and skilled communicators to be Volunteer Ombudsmen.
-For more information: Details.
+The Prince William Human Rights Office's Long-Term Care Ombudsman Program is looking for people who are empathetic, diplomatic, assertive and skilled communicators to be Volunteer Ombudsmen.

 The Long-Term Care Ombudsman Program is available Monday through Friday from 8:00am to 5:00pm.
 To contact the